Long ties accelerate noisy threshold-based contagions

-Social contagions that are expected to be driven by incidental transfer of information are often modeled by analogy to biological contagion of infectious disease.
-In such \emph{simple contagion} models, a node has an independent (and typically identical) probability of being infected by each infected neighbor \citep{dodds2005generalized}; see Figure~\ref{fig:activation_functions}A. It is well known that such contagions spread more slowly in highly clustered networks than in more random networks \citep{watts1998collective, hebert2010propagation}.
-Related considerations lead to the ``strength of weak ties'' hypothesis by which ``weak'' (or more properly ``long'') ties play critical roles in access to information \citep{granovetter1973strength}, such as in labor markets \cite[cf.][]{gee2017paradox}.
+Social contagions that are expected to be driven by incidental transfer of information are often modeled analogously to biological contagion of infectious disease.
+In such \emph{simple contagion} models, a node has an independent (and typically identical) probability of being infected by each infected neighbor \cite{dodds2005generalized}; see Figure~\ref{fig:activation_functions}A. It is well known that such contagions spread more slowly in highly clustered networks than in more random networks \cite{watts1998collective,hebert2010propagation}.
+Related considerations lead to the ``strength of weak ties'' hypothesis by which ``weak'' (or more properly ``long'') ties play critical roles in access to valuable information \cite{granovetter1973strength,aral2011diversity,jahani2023long}, such as in labor markets \cite{gee2017paradox, rajkumar2022causal}.
 On the other hand, adoptions which are costly, or occur because of normative social pressure or coordination, are often modeled as myopic best-responses in repeated graphical games of strategic complementarities (such as coordination games), whereby nodes' utilities from adopting depend on the number of adopting neighbors \cite{galeotti2010network,blume1993statistical, morris2000contagion,young2011dynamics}.
 Threshold activation functions are the archetypal example of such \emph{complex contagion} models \cite{granovetter1978threshold,centola2007complex}.
-In their canonical form, a single parameter $\theta$ divides non-adoption from adoption such that adoption is non-existent when the number of adopting neighbors is below the threshold $\theta$ (Figure \ref{fig:activation_functions}B); call this \emph{deterministic $\theta$-complex contagion}.
-Recent analyses of this deterministic model \citep{centola2007complex}, or limits of noisy best replies as the noise level goes to zero \cite{montanari2010spread} ($q, \sigma \to 0$ in Figure \ref{fig:activation_functions}B), have concluded that the spread of complex contagions is facilitated by more clustered networks, such that there is a ``weakness of long ties'' \citep{centola2007complex}.\footnote{Indeed, an extreme case is straightforward: consider the spread of deterministic, $2$-complex contagion on the $2$-regular circular lattice structure shown in the middle Figure \ref{fig:rewiring_cycle_edges}.
-Infecting any two adjacent nodes on the circle will cause the entire graph to be infected after four time steps.
-However, rewiring any of the edges that is not connecting the initial infected nodes (``seeds'') and replacing it with a long tie across the circle prevents the global spread of the deterministic, $2$-complex contagion.}
+In their canonical form, a single parameter $\theta$ divides non-adoption from adoption such that adoption occurs if and only if the number of adopting neighbors reaches the threshold $\theta$ (Figure \ref{fig:activation_functions}B); call this \emph{deterministic $\theta$-complex contagion}.
+Recent analyses of this deterministic model \cite{centola2007complex}, or limits of noisy best responses as the noise level goes to zero ($q \to 0$ in Figure \ref{fig:activation_functions}B) \cite{montanari2010spread}, have concluded that the spread of complex contagions is facilitated by more clustered networks, emphasizing the role of short ties in formation of wide bridges or complex paths \cite{guilbeault2021topological}, such that there is a ``weakness of long ties'' \cite{centola2007complex}.
+These lead to opposite recommendations about how to intervene on a network to facilitate (or slow) a social contagion.